2020PB/police-brutality/all-locations.md

 ### Police tackle and detain 6 protestors | May 31st

 Waterbury police have detained at least 6 people.
-Police had warned several times that those who remained on Wolcott St. would be subject to arrest.  #NBCCT
+Police had warned several times that those who remained on Wolcott St. would be subject to arrest.

+tags: tackle, arrest

 id: ct-waterbury-2